higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 }
 ```

-The code might be explanatory by itself but let's review the different services one by one:

-* `sayHello`: unary RPC, only the `@rpc` annotation would be needed in this case.
+Here `sayHello` is our unary RPC, where only the `@rpc` annotation is needed.

-In the follow section [Streaming], we are going to see the other three kinds of streaming methods.
+In the `Streaming` section, we are going to see all the streaming options.

 [RPC]: https://en.wikipedia.org/wiki/Remote_procedure_call
 [HTTP/2]: https://http2.github.io/